Customs Control of Exports

 - if the exporter does not use form C36 for entry of goods for exportation and completes relevant certificate prior to passing of the entry

-- if the Chief Executive Officer is satisfied that goods will be re-exported from Fiji to boost trade, commerce or industry.
+- if the Chief Executive Officer is not satisfied that goods will be re-exported from Fiji to boost trade, commerce or industry.

 - if the bond security or in such other form as the proper officer may require has not been given that the goods shall be shipped and exported or otherwise accounted for to the satisfaction of the proper officer.